tlehman/vamos/README.md

 I swear, this is _the last go game I write_.

 In 2014, I made [go-websocket](https://github.com/tlehman/go-websocket).
-Then In 2015 I made a rails version called [goga.me](https://github.com/tlehman/goga.me), and then in 2019 I started writing a version in rust, because why not: https://github.com/tlehman/gogame
+Then in 2015 I made a rails version called [goga.me](https://github.com/tlehman/goga.me), and then in 2019 I started writing a version in rust, because why not: https://github.com/tlehman/gogame

 This one will actually work.
 The only one that I actually got working over the internet was goga.me, but I never finished it.